Roman Riverfront at Gloucester

 The original channel continued to silt up, becoming known progressively as Little Severn and Old Severn, while the cross channel disappeared completely after the west channel we know today was formed in the late 15th century.
 By the modern era the original channel had become a pale shadow of the wide river that had flowed in Roman times.
 It ended its days as Dockham Ditch, which in the 19th century was culverted below the site of the by then buried Foreign Bridge and filled in and paved over above it.

 According to one source, present-day ground water level is some six metres (twenty feet) above the minimum river level of the Roman period.
 The river level at Gloucester was raised by 1.4 metres (four and a half feet) alone with the construction in 1871 of Llanthony and Maisemore weirs.
-This meant that modern Gloucester no longer had to deal with the high tides and Severn bores that made life precarious for Roman vessels, though by then the dangerous vagaries of the river had finally been bypassed as a major trade route by the opening of docks and canal earlier in the 19th century.
+This meant that modern Gloucester no longer had to deal with the high tides and Severn bores that made life precarious for Roman vessels, though by then the dangerous vagaries of the river had finally been bypassed as a major trade route by the opening of Docks and canal earlier in the 19th century.